Syntax3rror404/LIFVR-Docs/character.md

 > [!IMPORTANT]
 > For the system to work it's important that the object blocks the VRPhysicsPawn collision channel.
 By default everything is set to block the character.

+> [!NOTE]
-> **_Note:_** To enable automatic crouching and adjustments for a physics body component you need to add the AutoCrouchTag (Default value = "autocrouch") eather as component tag or as actor tag.
+> To enable automatic crouching and adjustments for a physics body component you need to add the AutoCrouchTag (Default value = "autocrouch") eather as component tag or as actor tag.
 You can change the tag names in the DA_TagConfig.
 In this way it's ensured the automatic crouching is really only triggered if wanted and not for example while hiding in a locker or from grabbed physics actors.

 #### Jumping
 ------------------------